-The expected network sizes in section 2 of the Standard are based on UTP/RJ45 wiring of equipment that conforms to the Standard.
-Wiring and/or equipment that exceeds the Standard
+These expectations are based on UTP/RJ45 wiring of equipment that conforms to the Standard.
+Wiring and/or equipment that exceeds the Standard may result in being able to reliably build

-25 may result in being able to reliably build larger networks; alternate wiring or equipment may work well on smaller networks, but may not be able to reach the network sizes listed in that section.
+25 larger networks; alternate wiring or equipment may work well on smaller networks, but may not be able to reach the network sizes listed in that section.